Poise & Provocation: 22 Films That Celebrate Feminine Strength

 Game of Thrones (2011–2019)

-A sprawling battle for the Iron Throne fractures kingdoms and bloodlines alike.
-From Daenerys to Arya to Cersei, the women of Westeros redefine conquest, vengeance and sovereignty on their own terms.
+From Daenerys to Arya to Cersei, the women of Westeros conquer, exact vengeance and effect change on their own terms.

 Jennifer's Body (2009)